Skip to content

 Removal of power of two job size restriction

-Another consequence of the strict interconnect blocking is that jobs are currently restricted to power of two sizes (to match onto the topology layout).
+Another consequence of the strict interconnect blocking is that jobs were restricted to power of two node count sizes (to match onto the topology layout).

-This change will remove the restriction on job sizes to power of two.
-This will allow for more flexibility in job placement.
+This change removed the restriction on job node count sizes to power of two.
+This allows for more flexibility in job placement.

 Changes to priority formula

-Along with changes to blocking restrictions, we will be implementing some changes to the job priority setup:
+Along with changes to blocking restrictions, we implemented some changes to the job priority setup:

-- Enable allocation-tied fairshare: at the moment, all projects have the same number of shares on the service.
-This change will link the number of shares on the system to the size of the project's current GPUh allocation.
-This change will help ensure that projects get priorities that allow them to use the level of allocation they have been granted on the service.
+• Enable allocation-tied fairshare: orginally, all projects had the same number of shares on the service.
+This change linked the number of shares on the system to the size of the project's current GPUh allocation.
+This change helps ensure that projects get priorities that allow them to use the level of allocation they have been granted on the service.

-- Update priority weights: To support the change in allocation-tied fairshare, we will update weights for different parts of the priority formula to increase the weight associated with the fairshare priority component relative to other components.
+• Update priority weights: To support the change in allocation-tied fairshare, we updated the weights for different parts of the priority formula to increase the weight associated with the fairshare priority component relative to other components.

 Slurm --switches option